China

 exclusively found in

-China include the Shangcheng Stout Salamander (Naturalis),
+China include the Shangcheng Stout Salamander (IUCN),

-the Chinhai Spiny Newt (EDGE),
+the Chinhai Spiny Newt (AmphibiaWeb),

-the paddletail newts Pachytriton (Naturalis),
+the stout newts Pachytriton (Salamanders

 the Hainan Flathead Toad Parapelophryne

-scalpta (ARKive),
+scalpta (ARKive

-the Fujian Frog (ARKive),
+the Fujian Frog (iNaturalist),

 The

-Chinese Giant Salamander (EDGE)
+Chinese Giant Salamander (IUCN)

 is the world's largest amphibian and the Concave-eared